IBM/ce-cns/documentation/setup-example.md

 ![](images/cns-ce-example-application-02.png)

 > Because of scale to zero it could be that the first invocation of the articles cloud take longer.

+If instead of a Login-Screen you get a "We are sorry, page not found" error, please refer to the [known issues](https://ibm.github.io/ce-cns/known-issues/) page.

 ![](images/cns-ce-example-application-03.png)